-My life from then on was a series of moves – from my home on the East Coast of the US to the American Midwest where that British guy became a University Professor, then to Britain (first to the dreaming spires of Oxford, later to a University town in the north of the country), and now to Athens.
-Meanwhile, we’ve raised our son, done a fair bit of travelling mainly back to the Mediterranean – much of it exploring interesting landscapes and discovering how humans have changed it over time – and, of course, searching for good local cuisine wherever we are.
-Now that we are based in Greece – at least for the moment – I finally have time to explore the country’s diverse regions (and its food) in all the seasons.
+Since then, my life has been a series of moves – from my home on the East Coast of the US to the American Midwest where that British guy became a University Professor, then to Britain (first to the dreaming spires of Oxford, later to a red brick University in the north of the country), and now to Athens.
+Meanwhile, we’ve raised our son, done a fair bit of travelling mainly to the Mediterranean – much of it exploring interesting history, landscapes and, of course, good local cuisine wherever we found ourselves.
+Now that we are based in Greece – at least for the moment – I have time to explore the country’s diverse regions (and its food) in all the seasons.

 This blog chronicles bits of my evolving life.
 Enjoy!